Buying Decision Guide

 What if I need 50-200 oligos: pool or individual?

-This is the grey zone.
+This is the middle range where both formats may be viable.
 Key factors are whether you need each oligo separately, whether they all go into the same reaction, and whether budget matters more than per-oligo QC.
 If you need separate tubes, order individual oligos.
-If they stay together in one workflow, compare quotes for both options.
+If they stay together in one assay or library preparation, compare quotes for both options.
 IDT oPools accepts pools as small as 100 oligos.

 Are pool oligos lower quality than individual oligos?